Censorship of GitHub: ISP blockage

 On December 17, 2014, the Indian Department of Telecom issued an order to ISPs to block 32 websites.
-The notice was made public on December 31, 2014 and it included GitHub, GitHub's Gist, Vimeo, the Internet Archive, and various pastebin services.
+The notice was made public on December 31, 2014, and it included GitHub, GitHub's Gist, Vimeo, the Internet Archive, and various pastebin services.

 The block order was confirmed on Twitter by Arvind Gupta, the national head of the ruling party BJP, and was attributed to a suggestion by India's Anti Terrorism Squad in response to content by the Islamic extremist group ISIS.
 Gupta also stated that websites that cooperated with the investigation were being unblocked.

 On January 2, 2015, the Ministry of Communications issued a statement that it will be unblocking 4 of the websites, including GitHub's Gist, and said that it will consider unblocking the remaining websites once they complied.
 Explaining its rationale, the ministry stated: "Many of these websites do not require any authentication for pasting any material on them...
 These websites were being used frequently for pasting, communicating [jihadi] content..."
 Gulshan Rai of the CERT-In agency of the ministry said that the order came from the Mumbai Additional Chief Metropolitan Magistrate following an interrogation of Arif Majeed, an ISIS recruit.

 On January 4, 2015, a GitHub spokesperson said that some users were still having trouble accessing the site and that GitHub has attempted to reach out to the Indian government, but is still unclear about the cause of the block.
 They said that restoring access to the developer community in India was their top priority and that they "would like to work with the Indian government to establish a transparent process for identifying unlawful content, restore access, and ensure that GitHub continues to remain available in the future without interruption."

+In 2023, GitHub's "raw.githubusercontent.com" domain was inaccessible on certain ISPs in India including ACT broadband and Jio.
+Visiting the URL through a web browser displayed the message "This URL has been blocked under the instructions in compliance with the orders of a Hon'ble Court."